wyrmworkspublishing/free5e/en-US/Players_Guide/04_Adventuring/Exploration_Environment.md

 A creature can pinpoint a target’s location only if the target provides a relevant sensory cue—visibility for sight, vibrations for tremorsense, odor for scent, and so on.

-Precise senses (sight, blindsight, tremorsense\*, truesight) allow a creature to pinpoint a target’s exact location within the sense’s range.
+Precise senses (sight, parasense, tremorsense\*, truesight) allow a creature to pinpoint a target’s exact location within the sense’s range.

 Imprecise senses (hearing, scent) allow pinpointing only within 15 feet; beyond 15 feet, the creature can attempt a Wisdom (Perception) check (`DC = 10 + 1 per 5 feet to the target`) to pinpoint within 30 feet.